Back To Search Results

 • Subacute thyroiditis, also known as DeQuervain subacute thyroiditis, is a rare cause of thyroid inflammation precipitated by a viral infection, which can cause the release of thyroid hormones.[9]

 • There are a few rare neoplastic causes of hyperthyroidism in pregnancy.
-Struma ovarii is a type of ovarian teratoma that contains functional thyroid tissue.
-This can be a rare cause of hyperthyroidism in pregnancy.[1][8]
-A TSH-producing pituitary adenoma is a rare benign tumor of the pituitary gland that is capable of producing TSH.[8]
-In a patient with thyroid cancer, metastatic lesions may have some functionality and produce TSH.[8]
+Struma ovarii is a type of ovarian teratoma that contains functional thyroid tissue and can be a rare cause of hyperthyroidism in pregnancy.[1][9]
+A TSH-producing pituitary adenoma is a rare benign tumor of the pituitary gland that is capable of producing TSH.[9]
+In a patient with thyroid cancer, metastatic lesions may have some functionality and produce TSH.[9]

-• Hyperthyroidism can also be caused by excessive intake of levothyroxine used to treat hypothyroidism.[10]
+• Hyperthyroidism can also be caused by excessive intake of levothyroxine, used to treat hypothyroidism.[11]

 Prognosis

-With treatment and close laboratory observation, pregnancy outcomes are improved, and adverse outcomes are decreased.[3][8][9][10]
-Women are at the highest risk of complications if their overall control of hyperthyroidism is poor.
-If untreated, 10% of women can experience congestive heart failure.[1]
+With treatment and close laboratory observation, pregnancy outcomes are improved, and adverse outcomes are decreased.[3][9][10][11]
+Pregnant individuals are at the highest risk of complications if their overall control of hyperthyroidism is poor.
+If untreated, 10% of patients can experience congestive heart failure.[1]
 A thyroid storm is life-threatening and complicates about 1% to 2% of pregnancies affected by hyperthyroidism.[3]
+Many pregnant individuals experience remission of Graves' disease towards the end of pregnancy due to the immunosuppressive effects of pregnancy and associated decrease in TRAb titers.[12]
+There is also the possibility that TRAbs may switch from stimulating to inhibitory activity.[16]

 Complications

-Treatment of overt hyperthyroidism in pregnancy is essential to decrease the risk of maternal and fetal complications.
-Maternal complications include an increased risk of pregnancy loss, gestational hypertension, preeclampsia, placental abruption, and preterm labor.
-When thyrotoxicosis progresses to a thyroid storm, there is an increased risk of congestive heart failure, admission to intensive care, and maternal death.[2][3][4][5][6][7][8][10]
-Appropriate levels of thyroid hormones are important for fetal development.
-Thyroid hormones are known to impact brain morphology by regulating migration, growth, and differentiation of fetal neuronal cells.[3]
-Fetal complications of hyperthyroidism include prematurity, low birth weight, goiter, tachycardia, fetal hydrops, cardiac failure, early bone maturation, intrauterine growth restriction, and neurodevelopmental abnormalities.
-Fetal effects can be either due to the transplacental passage of excess thyroid hormone or TRAbs that subsequently activate the fetal thyroid.[2][3][4][6][7][8][12]
+Appropriate levels of thyroid hormones are also important for fetal development.
+Thyroid hormones impact brain morphology by regulating fetal neuronal cell migration, growth, and differentiation.[3]
+Fetal complications of hyperthyroidism include prematurity, low birth weight, goiter, tachycardia, fetal hydrops, cardiac failure, early bone maturation, intrauterine growth restriction, neurodevelopmental abnormalities, and other congenital anomalies.
+Fetal effects can be attributed to the transplacental passage of excess thyroid hormone or TRAbs, which subsequently activate the fetal thyroid.[2][5][13][15]
 The risk of fetal effects increases with increasing maternal TRAb concentrations.[2]

 Thyroid Storm

-A thyroid storm is a life-threatening complication that can occur when hyperthyroidism is uncontrolled and is a manifestation of the most decompensated state of disease.
-In addition to uncontrolled hyperthyroidism, there is usually a precipitating event before a thyroid storm.
-These events can include labor, cesarean section, preeclampsia, trauma, or an infection.[2][3][8]
-Patients may present with severe tachycardia, tachyarrhythmias, mental status changes, heat intolerance, fever, nausea and vomiting, diarrhea, congestive heart failure, and multi-organ failure.
-In addition to antithyroid drugs, thyroid storm requires intensive care admission, electrolyte replacement, fluid resuscitation, cooling, and oxygen.
-PTU or methimazole can be used to stop thyroid hormone synthesis.
-At least one hour after ATD therapy, potassium iodide or Lugol solution can be given to block further hormone release from the thyroid.
+In addition to ATDs, thyroid storm requires intensive care admission, electrolyte replacement, fluid resuscitation, cooling, and oxygen.
+Propylthiouracil or methimazole can be used to stop thyroid hormone synthesis.
+At least 1 hour after ATD therapy, potassium iodide or Lugol solution can be given to block further hormone release from the thyroid.
 If given before or too soon after ATDs, KI can worsen the thyroid storm.
 Beta-blockers can be used to improve tachycardia and tachyarrhythmias.
-High-dose glucocorticoids can also be given to decrease the peripheral conversion of T4 to T3.
-If heart failure is present, digoxin can be used to increase cardiac output.
-It is also important to address the precipitating event of thyroid storm, such as antibiotics, for an underlying infection.
-If the patient is febrile, acetaminophen should be used rather than aspirin, since aspirin can increase circulating thyroid hormones.[3][8]
+High-dose glucocorticoids can also decrease the peripheral conversion of T4 to T3.
+If heart failure is present, digoxin can increase cardiac output.

+Addressing the precipitating event of thyroid storm, such as antibiotics, in cases of an underlying infection, is also extremely important.
+If the patient is febrile, acetaminophen should be used instead of aspirin, as aspirin can increase circulating thyroid hormones.[3][9][19]
 On initial presentation, fetal distress may be noted.
 As the mother receives treatment, the fetal status may improve.
-Delivery should be avoided if possible since both labor or cesarean section can worsen thyroid storm.[3]
+Delivery should be avoided if possible, since both labor and cesarean section can worsen thyroid storm.[3]

 Postpartum Thyroiditis